Cairo, Illinois: Racial tensions and further decline

 In response to the rioting, the white community in Cairo formed a citizens protection group that was deputized by the sheriff.
 The protection group became known as the "White Hats", because many of its 600 members began wearing white construction hats to show their membership while patrolling the streets to maintain order.
 In the following two years, accusations of White Hat bullying incidents in the black community began to increase.
-In early 1969, a few activists of the civil rights struggle formed the Cairo United Front, a civil rights organization to bringing together the local NAACP, a cooperative association, and a couple of black street gangs.
+In early 1969, a few activists of the civil rights struggle formed the Cairo United Front, a civil rights organization to bring together the local NAACP, a cooperative association, and a couple of black street gangs.
 The Cairo United Front was formed to organize the efforts of the black population in Cairo to counter the White Hats.
 The United Front formally accused the White Hats of intimidating the black community, and presented a list of seven demands to the City of Cairo.
 The seven demands included appointment of a black police chief, appointment of a black assistant fire chief, and an equal black-white ratio in all city jobs.

 Racial violence in Cairo reached a peak during summer 1969 as the Cairo United Front began leading protests and demonstrations to end segregation and draw attention to its seven demands.
 The protests led to a rash of violence that was stopped only when Illinois Governor Richard Ogilvie deployed National Guardsmen to restore the peace.
 In summer 1969, the Cairo United Front also began what became a decade-long boycott of white-owned businesses, which had generally not hired blacks as clerks or staff.
 The boycott encompassed virtually all the businesses in the town.

 In December 1969, violence escalated again and several businesses were burned on Saturday, December 6.
 Early that morning, residents of the Pyramid Courts housing project opened fire on three firemen and the Chief of Police while they were responding to one of the intense fires.
 During the shootout, the Chief of Police and one of the firemen were shot by a high-powered rifle.
 Thirteen people were eventually arrested during the conflict.
 The Cairo Chief of Police resigned the next month, stating that Cairo lacked both the legal and physical means to deal with the "guerrilla warfare tactics" that had left the town in a state of turmoil for over two years.

 To enforce the boycott, African-American picketing of businesses continued throughout 1970.
 In December, the city enacted a new city ordinance banning picketing within 20 feet of a business.
 Another large violent clash erupted as a result of the new city ordinance.
 Following the violence, the United Front called for another large rally and resumed picketing at white-owned businesses despite the new ordinance.
 The picketing turned violent after police heard shots fired and moved on the crowd.